sHoskens/gulpinator/README.md

 The useHtmlInjection config property expects either a boolean, or an object.
 If it's an object, it expects the 'use' property (boolean) and the 'injectPrefix' property (string).
 This string will be injected before each path.
 The final property this object requires is 'addRootSlash' (boolean).

 ###4.6.
 Usage with Bazookas CMS
 To integrate gulpinator in the Symfony based CMS currently used by our team, most configuration will stay the same.
-Simply set symfony.isSymfonyProject to true, and point the Src and Target strings to the correct destinations.
+Simply set symfony.isSymfonyProject to true, and for each bundle with it's own css and js, create a bundle object.
+(Each bundle object contains the path to the html.twig files with the injection comments, and the path to the target output folder for the html.twig files with .css and .js paths injected.)

-The injectFilesSrc target is a folder 'Gulp-inject', containing seperate twig templates for the css and js of the project.
-These templates only contain the injection comments used by gulp-inject.
-After injection, these twig templates will be placed in a different folder (targeted by symfony.injectTarget) where they will be available for including in your layout's <head> and bottom of the <body>, for the css and js respectively.
+I ussually create a Gulp-inject folder in my Symfony project bundle.
+This folder contains at least a *_scripts.html.twig* and a *_styles.html.twig* file, with injection comments.
+I let them output to my Partials folder, and inject these twig partials in my <head> and at the bottom of my <body> tag on all necessary pages.
+By creating multiple different *html.twig* files with different injection comments, I can fine tune the order of my scripts or stylesheets.

 To use Browsersync with the CMS, set the browsersync.isProxy option to true, and set browsersync.proxyTarget to 'localhost:8000'. (or whatever port you have your symfony project running on)